astonedf/D3/README.md

 - `Attack Damage`
 - `Health`
-- `Mana` (some champions do not have mana)
+- `Mana` (some champions do not use mana)
 - `Armor`
 - `Magic Resistance` (often shortened to MR or here Magic Resist)
 - `Health Regeneration` (HP Regen)
 - `Mana Regeneration`

+Explained in detail here: [Fandom](https://leagueoflegends.fandom.com/wiki/Champion_statistic)

-There are many other base stats as well (movement speed for example) but they do not increase with levels and therefore I decided not to compare them.
-The raw data (csv) only gives the base stat: `100 health points` for example and the stat per level `10 health points per level` so the value for each level was calculated with a function (statPerLevel()).
+There are many other base stats as well (`Movement Speed` for example) but they do not increase with levels and therefore I decided not to compare them.
+The raw data (csv) only gives the base stat: `100 health points` for example and the stat per level `10 health points per level` so the value for each level was calculated with a function (statPerLevel()) giving the stat value for each level.

 ## Interface